anmolgupta2704/last-mile-delivery-tracker/SYSTEM_DESIGN.md

 # Overview

-The Last Mile Delivery Tracker is a MERN Stack web application designed to automate delivery operations between customers, administrators, and delivery agents.

-The system enables customers to create delivery orders while administrators monitor operations and assign available delivery agents.
-Agents update delivery status in real time.
+The Last Mile Delivery Tracker is a full-stack MERN application designed to automate last-mile logistics operations.
+It enables customers to create delivery orders, administrators to manage deliveries and assign agents, and delivery agents to update delivery status in real time.
+The application uses JWT authentication, REST APIs, MongoDB Atlas, and Socket.IO to provide a secure and scalable delivery management platform.

 ---